heg31/six-nations-food/content/posts/2019-10-20-leek-caerphilly-croissant.md

 ---
-title: Leek and Caerphilly croissant
+title: Leek and Caerphilly Croissant
 description: A simple combination with lots of butter
 date: 2019-10-20
 image: "img/2019-10-20-leek-caerphilly-croissant.jpg"